-In addition to labeling your A person writing next to a notes, you need to keep track of computer the sources of your notes.
+In addition to labeling your notes, you need to keep track of the sources of your notes.

 You could write the full source on the back of each card or at the bottom of each chunk of text as you make a note, but that will get tiresome quickly.